nvda-es/devguides_translation/original_docs/Contributing.md

 # Contributing to NVDA
 If you would like to contribute code or documentation to NVDA, please follow these guidelines.

+## Note: Currently only accepting bug-fix / maintenance PR's only while addressing backlog.
+For more information please see: https://github.com/nvaccess/nvda/issues/11006

 ## Testing

 Testing alpha / beta / and release candidates help to ensure the quality of the NVDA.